rakudo/rakudo/docs/New-language-features.md

 # New language versions

-This is intended to be a guide or checklist for creating a new language version or adding new features in an already-established future language version.
+This is intended to be a guide or checklist for creating a new language version, adding new features in an already-established future language version, and deprecating and removing obsolete features..

 For general information on Rakudo language versioning see [Language versions and proposals](./language_versions.md).